syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 # Hierarchy grid exporting

 The grid will be exported with its child grid.
-This can be achieved by enabling the `IncludeChildgrid` property of the respective exporting classes like `gridExcelExport`, `gridWordExport` and `gridPdfExport` and include the dataSource needed for Childgrid in the gridProperties object after deserializing them.
+This can be achieved by enabling the `IncludeChildGrid` property of the respective exporting classes like `GridExcelExport`, `GridWordExport` and `GridPdfExport` and include the dataSource needed for Childgrid in the gridProperties object after deserializing them.
 Remaining procedures will be same as the normal grid exporting.

 N> The excel File will be exported in the collapsed state with the expand/collapse icon whereas other file-formats like Pdf and Word will be exported in expanded state.